-Lottie Write, and grew up in Highbridge and attended
+Charles Write & Jeanette Richardson-Write.
+He grew up in Highbridge and attended school there.
+During

 Write enlisted in the 32nd Tank Company of the Wisconsin National Guard on May 27, 1926.
 By March of the following year, he had been promoted to corporal.
 On February 21, 1928, he was promoted to sergeant.
 He rose to the rank of second lieutenant when he was commissioned an officer on June 19, 1934.
 On June 15, 1938, he was promoted to first lieutenant.

 At Ft.
 Knox, Capt.
-Write was transferred to another company of the 192nd Tank Battalion.
+Write was transferred to D Company.
 This was done so that he could help reorganize the company.
 He returned to A Company when the job was completed.

 The morning of December 8, 1941, Capt.
 Write heard the news of the attack on Pearl Harbor and informed his men.
 To an extent, the news of the war was no surprise to the men.
-Days earlier they had been ordered to the perimeter of the Clark Field.
-With the other companies of the battalion, they were to guard the airfield against Japanese paratroopers.
+With the other companies of the battalion, they guarded the southern portion of the airfield against Japanese paratroopers.

 Sensing that an attack would come around noon, Capt.
 Write ordered his men to eat lunch early.
 They were with their tanks when the first Japanese planes appeared above Clark Field.
 The tankers were frustrated because there was very little they could do against the bombers with their weapons.
 After the attack, Write received orders to take his company to the barrio of Dau near a highway and railroad.

 Philippine Ordnance had put together some homemade landmines made of twelve sticks of dynamite wired together with a fuse to ignite it.
-The mines were delivered to A Company, near Urdanta, around December 23rd or 24th.
+The mines were delivered to A Company, near Urdanta, around December 23 or 24.
 Sgt.
 Owen Sandmire and another soldier were going to place the mines.
 None of the soldiers had been trained in placing landmines.
 Capt.
 Write went up to the men and told them , "Sergeant, get the men back.
 This mine doesn't look right and may go off."
 A short time later, one of the mines went off as he was placing it.
 The explosion blew off his arms, one of his legs, and blinded him.